Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-vkf7RUDKnDY.md

 ### Transcript

-> uh question are lights in their final form or will there be tweaks to how lights are diffused it feels very harsh at the moment i think uh that's a don't know i have no idea where you are yeah
+> question are lights in their final form or will there be tweaks to how lights are diffused it feels very harsh at the moment i think, that's a don't know i have no idea where you are yeah